-- Arts in Health: incorporate the arts into services and programs that promote health for individuals within various communities and care settings.
+- Arts in Health: incorporate the arts into services and programs that promote health for individuals in communities and care settings.

-- Integrated Arts: explore multiple arts, including art, drama, music, poetry, and storytelling, to facilitate an integrated arts approach for schools, community organizations, and other environments.
+- Integrated Arts: explore art, drama, music, poetry, storytelling, and more, to provide an integrated arts approach to schools, community organizations, and other environments.

-- Multicultural Education: to gain a better understanding of diversity in social contexts and to work in community settings.
+- Equity, Access, and Inclusion: gain a better understanding of diversity in social contexts and work in community settings.

-- Theater Studies: develop the artistic skills necessary to facilitate a drama-based approach for school curriculum, community organizations, and other environments.
+- Theater Studies: develop skills to facilitate a drama-based approach for school curriculum, community organizations, and other environments.

-- Visual Art: develop the artistic skills to facilitate a visual arts-based approach for school curriculum, community organizations, and other environments.
+- Visual Art: learn to facilitate a visual arts-based approach for school curriculum, community organizations, and other environments.